 (c) The Oscillatory Chamber formed by combining together two modified oscillatory circuits "C1" and "C2" identical to that presented in part (b) of this diagram.
-The consecutive appearance of sparks labelled as "S{R-L}", "S{F-B}", "S{L-R}", "S{B-F}" oscillating along the surface of the left-side walls creates a kind of electric arc circulating around the inner perimeter of this chamber and producing a strong magnetic field.
+The consecutive appearance of sparks labelled as " S{R-L} ", " S{F-B} ", " S{L-R} ", " S{B-F} " oscillating along the surface of the left-side walls creates a kind of electric arc circulating around the inner perimeter of this chamber and producing a strong magnetic field.

-Fig. C2.
+Fig. F2.
 The illustration that justifies the use of needle-shaped electrodes in the construction of Oscillatory Chambers.
 The diagram shows an overhead view at two versions of the Oscillatory Chambers during their operation.
 In both chambers streams of sparks are in the process of jumping along the indicated paths from electrodes marked as "R" (right) to electrodes marked as "L" (left).
 Because of the strong magnetic field prevailing along the vertical axis "m", the jumping sparks are pushed towards the wall with electrodes marked as "F" (front).
 This pushing causes that in the chambers utilizing the plate-shaped electrodes (see the chamber "a") instead of desired path (s') sparks take the line of least resistance (s") passing through the front plates "F".
 But these "short-cuts" are impossible in the chambers with needle-shaped electrodes (see the chamber "b") where the sharp tips of needles repel the sparks making impossible their entering the electrodes "F" and passing through them.

-Fig. C3.
+Fig. F3.
 The assumed appearance of the Oscillatory Chambers of the first (a), second (b), and the third generation (c) - see also Figure S6.
 It will look like a plain glass cube or a regular crystal.
 Streaks of bright shimmering sparks of golden colour will run horizontally around the inner surfaces of it's side walls.
 These sparks will look as if frozen in their positions, although from time to time they will rapidly move their plots like a knot of snakes writhing around their prey.
 Therefore the operational chamber will give an impression of a living creature preoccupied with some mysterious activity.
 The broken lines indicate the column of produced magnetic field distributed along the "m" axis.
 When viewed from the direction perpendicular to the magnetic field force lines (i.e. exactly as it is illustrated in the above diagram) this column will trap the light and thus it should be seen by the naked eye as a black bar extending in both directions from the chamber - see the description of such bars presented in subsection F10.4.
 Also this field should cause the inside of the chamber to be non-transparent.
 Therefore the chamber should look as if it is filled with black smoke.
-If viewed along the magnetic field force lines, the passage through the chamber should be transparent, except for the cases presented in Figure C6.
+If viewed along the magnetic field force lines field force lines the inside of the chamber to be non-transparent.
+Therefore the chamber should look as if it is filled with black smoke.
+If viewed along the magnetic field force lines field force lines should be transparent, except for the cases presented in Figure F6.